Check Library¶

 check_true

-is a more verbose version of check
+is a more verbose alternative to check

+.
 The extra verbosity is also present when the result

 function is used.